raymondhonsumchiu/VARpedia/README.md

 # se206VARpedia
 SE206 2019 Design Project

-Beta version of VARPedia - a multimedia interface to Wikipedia.
+VARPedia - a multimedia interface to Wikipedia.

 Easy-to-run method (WORKS ON VIRTUAL BOX WITH JAVA 13 / JAVAFX 13)